How to copy edit: 10 essential copy editing tips

 9. Get a second set of eyes on your content

-If you’re copy editing content that you’ve written, it’s crucial to get another person to look it over.
+If you’re copy editing content that you’ve written, it’s best to get another person to look it over.
 They may spot an error that you missed, or have an idea for how to improve a sentence or paragraph.

 If you’re copy editing someone else’s writing, your team has the right approach.
 Congrats!